 What’s the Difference Between a Farmhouse Ale and a Saison?

 The specifics tend to get muddied in personal preference and opinion, but most brewers would agree that while saison refers to a specific style, farmhouse ale stands in as a sort of catch-all for any ale that’s “saison-ish.”
-Within that guideline you’ll find grisettes, low ABV Belgian sours, some pale ales, and table beers.
+You’ll find grisettes, low-ABV Belgian sours, some pale ales, and table beers within that guideline.

-However, if you’re looking to dig deeper, there are those that think both saisons and farmhouse ales have narrower definitions.
+However, if you’re looking to dig deeper, some think both saisons and farmhouse ales have narrower definitions.

 “I side with early Shaun Hill and present-day Marika Josephson in thinking that a beer that purports to be a farmhouse ale ought to, at the very least, have something to do with a farm, with local agriculture,” shares James Priest, owner of The Referend Bier Blendery.
 “I would also appreciate it if the brewing of saison necessarily meant that the season in which it was brewed was permitted to influence the beer’s character.”